Disappearance of Claudia Lawrence: Background

 Lawrence remained single throughout her life while enjoying a gregarious social life.
-She was reported to have engaged in a series of short-term relationships often conducted on a concurrent basis.
-She had "a number of covert sexual relationships with men, some of whom were married ... before she disappeared".
+She was reported to have engaged in a series of short-term relationships often conducted on a concurrent basis; she was reported to have had a number of "covert sexual relationships" with men, some of whom were married or in relationships.
 Lawrence was discreet about this and her family knew little about her relationships with men.
 This aspect of her lifestyle would later cause some media speculation and would also influence the police investigation of her disappearance.
 After moving to Heworth in 2007, Lawrence would regularly spend evenings at The Nag's Head pub close to her home.
 "Lawrence began relationships with several men whom she met while drinking in the pub, and her father admitted that the liaisons had created 'awkward situations' with her lovers' partners".

-Lawrence had holidayed several times in Cyprus, where she was believed to have explored job opportunities.
+Lawrence had been to Cyprus on holiday several times, and she was believed to have explored job opportunities there.